lrlin5656/Asus-Zenbook-Hackintosh/README.md

 Thanks for the hieplpvip's & xick's excellent works.
 I installed macos Ventura on Ux410 successfully.
 At beginning, the display can not be regonized and has maximum back light.
-I change AAPL to 1619 from 1659, then it works.
+I change AAPL and device-id to 1619 from 1659, then it works well.

 # Asus Zenbook Hackintosh